jointogetherhq/jointogether.online/_posts/2023-04-20-joining-is-a-verb.markdown

 ## ‘Website’ and ‘CRM’ are nouns

 Unions have websites, powered by Content Management Systems.
-These generally act as a **public store of content** for two things - 1) things about the union and 2) things members (and sometimes workers more generally) will find useful.
+These generally act as a **public store of content** for two things:

+1. things about the union
+2. things members (and sometimes workers more generally) will find useful

 Note that the word “website” is a noun.

 In the case of a website, unions usually hire a web design firm to help them choose a CMS, produce a design and build out the initial content.
 The union then takes over management of the content store, adding, editing and removing pages over time.